BCHPleaseOrg/sbx/PROPOSAL.md

 ↳ [__SBX.sol__](https://gitlab.com/bchplease/sbx/-/blob/master/contracts/Solidity/SBX.sol) _(Solidity)_
 ↳ [__Bailout.sol__](https://gitlab.com/bchplease/sbx/-/blob/master/contracts/Solidity/Bailout.sol) _(Solidity)_

+> __Did you know? —__ The Bailout contract will be active during the daily ~$10M debt repayments.
+The contract will automatically expire after the full debt is and/or ALL "escrowed" $BCH are released from the former SmartBCH Treasury custodian and deposited into the SBX Treasury.

 ### SHA-Matrix Exchange ($BCH)

 This is a CashScript contract to "lock" the $BCH that has been minted as $SBCH within the SmartBCH sidechain.